 They may also add jumping over fires or brooms for good luck and feasting after the ceremony.

 The most important part of a pagan wedding is that it must be uniquely created for each couple, instead of following tradition or ritual exactly as it has been done before.

-There are many different elements you can add to your pagan wedding ceremony from colored ribbons on trees for good luck, handfasting oaths and blessings, to incorporating the elements into your wedding vows.
+There are many different elements you can add to your pagan wedding ceremony from coloured ribbons on trees for good luck, handfasting, oaths and blessings, to incorporating the elements into your wedding vows.